 Field-hunting tip

-Look in metamorphosed limestone country — that is the host setting where slawsonite typically forms.
+Look in metamorphosed limestone country, the host setting where slawsonite typically forms.
 If you start seeing calcite, diopside, grossular in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.